gregorydgraham/DBvolution7/README.md

 # DBvolution7
+Development to the DBvolution project and no further development is planned here.
+If you require support please contact me directly.

 DBvolution7 is a java library that reduces SQL access to simple java calls optimized for Java7.

 Advanced Library to Remove Object Relational Impedance.